KMIS 2022 Abstracts

 Authors:

-Nasim S. Mosavi and Manuel F. Santos
+Nasim Sadat Mosavi and Manuel Filipe Santos

 Abstract: This study has introduced a new approach to clinical data processing.
 Clinical data is unstructured, heterogeneous, and comes from various resources.
 Although, the challenges associated with processing such data have been discussed widely in literature, addressing those aspects is fragmented and case-based.
 This paper presents the initial outcome of applying the Time series Multi-Variables model (TsMV) to 12 different datasets from Intensive Care Units (ICU), medications, and laboratories.
 TsMV supports the development of an Intelligent Decision Support System for PM (IDSS4PM) by preparing effective data.
 Moreover, the CRISP-DM methodology was employed, and based on the proposed solution, we have adjusted the significant steps to CRISP-DM, where those extra phases are essential for taking future works.